revathirapolu/restassuredframework/README.md

      * `mvn clean install -Denvironment=DEV`
   5. Run all the test in a test class
      *  `mvn -Dtest=PostsTest test `
-     where the validateGetAllPosts is a Test class with test method

 #### Observations and Defects
   1. API is un-versioned, versioning should be done for backward incompatible changes